juliamarc/mal-tier-list-bbcode-gen/README.md

 This script generates BBCode for a tier list with images of your favorite characters.
 The resulting images contain links to the respective characters' MAL pages.
+The headers are also images, so it's fully customizable.

 There are 7 tiers by default.
-The script is very short and simple, so you can modify it to your liking.

 ## Prequisites
-* Python 3
+* Python 3 to run the script
-* GIMP
+* GIMP, or any other editing software that can crop and resize images

 ## How to use